wayne-kirk-schmidt/windows-batch-projects/readme.md

     1.  evtutil-dumper - a cheerful little means to extract event files from windows
     2.  winaudit - a cheerful little means to audit a windws host
+    2.  winversion - a quick way to keep the versions of windows OS straight and find out what OS you are running

 To Do List:
 ===========